3D aperture-engineered diffractive neural networks for super-resolution electromagnetic wave computing

-In summary, our proposed 3D aperture engineering framework can capture obliquely incident plane waves from a broader spatial ranges, achieving an angular resolution ${\sim}N$ times greater than the single-aperture Rayleigh diffraction limit through N-layer deeply cascaded metasurfaces.
-FASP utilizes MSA training and encoding nonlinearity to orthogonalize the array response vector in the analog domain, thus enabling fully analog ASP.
-In the 36-41 GHz range, FASP can process multiple coherent signal sources in parallel, achieving super-resolution DOA estimation, source number estimation, and source separation with channel isolation exceeding 20 dB.
-In ISCC high-capacity communication, FASP separates overlapped BPSK and QAM-16 signals for spatial multiplexing, increasing channel capacity by an average factor of 13.5 via beam focusing and broadband operation.
-In radar anti-jamming application, FASP perceives the number and angles of radar signals and jamming at light speed, enhancing the signal and effectively suppressing deception and suppressive jamming through source separation.
-Furthermore, with up to 10 separation channels, FASP's scalability far exceeds that of on-chip solutions.
+In summary, our proposed 3D aperture engineering framework can capture obliquely incident plane waves from a broader spatial ranges, achieving an angular resolution ${\sim}N$ times greater than the single-aperture Rayleigh diffraction limit through $N$-layer deeply cascaded metasurfaces.
+AE-DNN utilizes MSA training and encoding nonlinearity to orthogonalize the array response vector in the analog domain, thus enabling fully analog sensing and computing.
+In the 36-41 GHz range, AE-DNN can process multiple coherent signal sources in parallel, achieving super-resolution DOA estimation, source number estimation, and source separation with channel isolation exceeding 20 dB.
+In ISCC high-capacity communication, AE-DNN separates overlapped BPSK and QAM-16 signals for spatial multiplexing, increasing channel capacity by an average factor of 13.5 via beam focusing and broadband operation.
+In radar anti-jamming application, AE-DNN perceives the number and angles of radar signals and jamming at light speed, enhancing the signal and effectively suppressing deception and suppressive jamming through source separation.
+Furthermore, with up to 10 separation channels, AE-DNN's scalability far exceeds that of on-chip solutions.
 Crucially, the proposed 3D aperture engineering reveals a universal paradigm: any physical sensor based on wave phenomena (e.g., EM or acoustic waves) can surpass the perception limit of a single-layer physical aperture through such designs, and achieve significantly enhanced and scalable sensing resolution.